FranciscoAliaga/basic-p2p-matchmaking-server/README.md

 # basic p2p matchmaking server

-A minimalist and simple server application that allows to POST and GET ip adresses from a player willing to host p2p games (for example, made in Godot).
+A minimalist and simple server application that allows to POST and GET ip adresses from players willing to host p2p games (for example, made in Godot).

 ## How to interact with a running server:
 Provides two urls: